- Varicent Blog

 Taking time to define performance measures can pay off for other parts of the organization too.
 For example, although roles that support the sales process may not be eligible for the sales incentive plan, their individual performance objectives can and should correspond with metrics assigned to the sales teams to ensure that they both work towards the same goals.
 As a result, these supporting personnel can also be aligned with the strategic aims of the sales force, without being placed on a sales incentive scheme that doesn't otherwise align with their role.

-3. Pay mix
+3. Pay Mix

-Next, turn your attention to the pay mix—the ratio between base salary and incentive pay at target performance.
+Next, turn your attention to the pay mix—the ratio between base salary and incentive pays at target performance.
 For this, your decisions should relate closely to what types of sales roles you have, taking into account factors such as the length and complexity of your typical sales cycle, as well as the impact of the sales role on buying decisions.

 For example, companies with sales roles focused on acquiring new business with short sales cycles can encourage this 'hunting behavior' by using a greater proportion of variable compensation.
 On the other hand, industries that center on longer, more complex sales cycles, which are often highly relationship-dependent, are often better off using a mix of pay that is more heavily weighted to fixed pay.

-Either way, it’s critical in both cases that the variable payments still represent a meaningful proportion of total compensation, or you run the risk of your incentive plan having no significant
+Either way, it's critical in both cases that the variable payments still represent a meaningful proportion of total compensation, or you run the risk of your incentive plan having no significant impact on behavior.

 Many companies spend too much time worrying that they don't have 'enough' pay at risk for sales jobs.
 While pay mix is an important element to get right, it's also the hardest one to change in the short-term—and more variable pay isn't always the right answer.
 Therefore, it's important to take a long-term view when setting the target pay mix and not let it hold the rest of the plan hostage.
 There are plenty of changes you can make in other areas to improve your plan's effectiveness—even if you feel like your pay mix is out of alignment and you can't change it in the short term.